Morocco withdraw from CHAN amid Algeria tensions

-Morocco withdraw from Chan amid Algeria tensions
+Holders Morocco withdraw from CHAN amid Algeria tensions

 Last updated on .From the section Sport Africa

-Morocco have withdrawn from the defence of their African Nations Championship crown this month after being refused a direct flight by host nation Algeria.
+Morocco have withdrawn from the defence of their African Nations Championship (CHAN) crown this month after being refused a direct flight by host nation Algeria.

 Diplomatic ties between the north African neighbours were severed by Algeria in 2021, and with that action, all direct flights between the two countries were suspended.